IIIF/api/source/presentation/4.0/model.md

 ### intensity
 {: #intensity}

 This property sets the strength or brightness of a Light.
-The `value` of the referenced UnitValue indicates the desired intensity on a linear scale between 0.0 (no brightness) and 1.0 (as bright as the client will render).
+The `value` of the referenced Quantity indicates the desired intensity on a linear scale between 0.0 (no brightness) and 1.0 (as bright as the client will render).
 If this property is not specified, then the default intensity value is client-dependent.

-The value of this proerty _MUST_ be a UnitValue.
+The value of this property _MUST_ be a Quantity.
-The `unit` property of the UnitValue _MUST_ be `relative`.
+The `unit` property of the Quantity _MUST_ be `relative`.
-The `value` property of the UnitValue _MUST_ be between 0.0 and 1.0.
+The `value` property of the Quantity _MUST_ be between 0.0 and 1.0.

 * A Light _SHOULD_ have the `intensity` property.<br/>
   Clients _SHOULD_ process the `intensity` property on a Light.